Ishaq al-Mawsili: Music and writings

 Later sources credit Ishaq with the composition of 200 to 400 songs as well as poetry numbering 50 folios, though all of it is lost.

-Ishaq is said to have written around 40 books on music, though none have survived.
+Ishaq is credited with creating a theoretical system for Arab music, with—according to Neubauer—no knowledge of theory behind Ancient Greek music.
+His writings purportedly included around 40 books on music, though none have survived.
 Among these was the Kitab al-aghani al-kabir (Great Book of Songs) which became the primary source for Abu al-Faraj al-Isfahani's work of the same name.
-Al-Isfahani's work also included a substantial biography on Ishaq and an overview of his compositions.
+Al-Isfahani, along with the scholar Abu l-Hasan ibn al-Munajjim discussed Ishaq's theoretical system in their works.

 Legacy

 A diversely educated individual, Ishaq exemplified the "cultivated musician-courtier" of his time by having considerable ability in the variety of disciplines in addition to music.
 Yet his reputation and historical importance centers solely around his music.
+Into the 12th century, Ishaq's theories were applied in Muslim-ruled Spain; the remained relevant up to at least the late 14th century, when the theorist Ibn Kurr reputedly championed them.

 He is featured prominently in the music treatise of Ibn al-Tahhan (fl. first half of the 11th century), Hawi al-funun wa-salwat al-mahzun (Compendium of the arts to comfort sad hearts), and far more than many of al-Tahhan's contemporaneous musicians.
 Ishaq appears in tales from the Maqamat of Al-Hariri of Basra and One Thousand and One Nights.